 Tower of St. Elizabeth

-I most enjoyed the view from the tower of St. Elizabeth’s Church in Wroclaw, because the church is very close to the Rynek.
-From there, you can also overlook the entire old town.
-This compensates for the fitness program that you have to complete to get there.
-You have to climb more than 300 steps in the narrow corridor to the top.
-That was really exhausting, especially since I hadn’t eaten anything yet.
-Back down again, you should also definitely go to the brick church.
+Instead, I enjoyed the view from the tower of St. Elisabeth’s Church in Wroclaw.
+The view from St. Elisabeth is better because the church is very close to the market.
+From there you can also see the entire old town.
+This also compensates for the fitness program you have to complete.
+You have to climb more than 300 steps in the narrow tower corridor.
+That was really exhausting, especially as I hadn’t eaten anything yet.
+Once back downstairs, you should definitely visit the brick church.

 Info about the tower of St. Elizabeth’s Church